piyush123689/Prediction-Market-for-Event-Outcomes/README.md

 ## 🧠 Project Description

 A decentralized prediction market where users can place bets on binary outcomes (Yes/No) of real-world events.
-Once the event resolves, winners claim proportional rewards based on their stake.
+Once the event resolves, winners claim proportional rewards based on their stake.every one can use.

 ## 🌍 Project Vision